agkiraly/boa2qif/README.md

 Although it meets my personal needs, I realize there are many further enhancements that would be needed to make this at all production ready.
 It is offered here only as an example of code which I have produced solely on my own, as opposed to that written in collaboration with others.

-I know there are free services on-line for managing your finances on-line, but it offered a good opportunity to learn Linux and Node JS.
+I know there are free services on-line for managing your finances, but it offered a good opportunity to learn Linux and Node JS.
 And I like having the flexibility to manage my own data and reports.
 GnuCash is not Quickbooks, but it is still an effective tool.